Slideshow: Glorious Whole Grains

 Smart Ways to Swap in Whole Grains

 It’s easy to get more whole grains in your diet.
 Serve brown or wild rice instead of white.
-Put turkey dogs on whole-wheat buns.
+Put turkey dogs on whole wheat buns.
 Make pancakes with oat or corn flour.
-Switch to whole-wheat tortillas.
+Switch to whole wheat tortillas.
 Munch on popcorn instead of chips.
-Go slowly and let your body get used to more fiber, and drink lots of water.
-That way you won’t have to worry about any gas or bloating.
+Go slowly to let your body get used to more fiber, and drink lots of water.
+That way you're less likely to have gas or bloating.

 Wake Up and Smell the Barley

-When TV chefs start praising the taste of whole-grain pasta, you know it must be good.
+When TV chefs praise the taste of whole-grain pasta, you know it must be good.
 The best new types are nutty and firm, not gluey like older ones.
 Dress them with spicy tomato sauce or hearty spinach-and-walnut pesto.
-Be wary of "super" pastas with extras like flaxseed or legume powder, which can ruin the taste.
-Look for durum, spelt, or farro wheat pasta.
+Some "super" pastas have extras like flaxseed or legume powder, which can ruin the taste.
+Look for durum or farro wheat pasta.

 Quinoa: Trendy and Tasty

-No wonder this Peruvian seed is often seen in the hippest restaurants.
+This Peruvian seed has gone mainstream.
 It has a mild flavor, fills in nicely for rice, and is easy to cook in about 15 minutes.

 Match quinoa's mild flavor with vegetables or sweet chunks of fruit.
 Or try tossing it in a salad with peppers, corn, and black beans.
 You can mix it into patties with egg, onion, and grated cheese instead of ground beef.

-If you need to avoid gluten – a protein found in wheat, rye, and barley – you can still eat whole grains.
+If you need to avoid gluten, a protein found in wheat, rye, and barley, you can still eat whole grains.
 Look for quinoa, millet, buckwheat, and amaranth instead.
-Even if you don't have gluten issues, try different whole grains – like brown rice, wild rice, bulgur wheat, oatmeal, and spelt.
+Even if you don't have gluten problems, try a variety of whole grains, such as brown rice, wild rice, bulgur wheat, and oatmeal.
 Each offers different nutrients.

-If a bread is brown, does it mean it's whole grain?
+If a bread is brown, does it mean it's made from whole grains?
 Not always.
-The only real way to know is to check the back nutrition label -- even if the package front looks promising.
+Check the nutrition label, even if the package front looks promising.
 The first ingredient should be a whole grain.
 Look for:

 How Much Whole Grain Do You Need?

-If you're counting servings, you'll need six to eight grain servings a day.
-Again, half should be whole grain.
+If you're counting servings, you'll need about 6 to 8 grain servings a day depending on your age and how active you are.
+Again, half should be whole grains.
 What counts?
-One slice of whole-wheat bread, ½ cup of cooked pasta or oatmeal, or 3 cups of popped popcorn.
+One slice of whole wheat bread, 1/2 cup of cooked pasta or oatmeal, or 3 cups of popped popcorn.

 What Makes Whole Grains So Good?

 A whole grain is a plant seed with three layers.
-When it is refined, the outside and the inside are stripped away along with most of the nutrients and fiber.
-The starchy middle remains and you get white rice or white flour -- and lighter breads, pastries, and pastas.
-"Enriching" adds back some nutrients, but not as much as you get if you eat the grain "whole."
+When it is refined, the outside and the inside are stripped away, along with most of the nutrients and fiber.
+The starchy middle remains, and you get white rice or white flour -- and lighter breads, pastries, and pastas.
+"Enriching" adds back some nutrients, but you get more overall nutrition when you eat the grain "whole."

 A Good Way to Boost Fiber

-Fiber has a long list of health benefits, from helping you feel full longer after a meal, to losing weight, to keeping you “regular.”
-Americans don't get enough fiber.
-In fact, most of us get less than half the fiber we need every day: 25 grams for women and 38 grams for men.
+Fiber has a long list of health benefits, including feeling full longer after a meal, helping you lose weight, and keeping your digestion “regular.”
+Many Americans don't get enough fiber.
 Most whole grains are packed with fiber.

 Fiber isn’t the whole story when it comes to whole grains.
-They’re also loaded with B vitamins, which give you energy.
-They're rich in folate, which builds red blood vessels.
-They're packed with minerals like magnesium and selenium, which build bones and strengthen your immune system.
-Whole grains also have phytochemicals -- natural plant compounds that can help fight disease.
+They've also got other nutrients, including B vitamins, which give you energy.
+They're rich in folate, which help build red blood vessels.
+They're packed with minerals like magnesium and selenium, which help your body make bone and strengthen your immune system.
+Whole grains also have natural plant nutrients that can fight disease.

 IMAGES PROVIDED BY: